max-ieremenko/SqlDatabase/README.md

 PowerShell module is compatible with Powershell Core 6.1+ and PowerShell Desktop 5.1.

-Dotnet tool requires SDK .Net 5.0 or .Net Core 2.2/3.1.
+.net tool requires SDK .Net 5.0 or .Net Core 2.1/3.1.

-Command-line tool is compatible with .Net runtime 5.0, .Net Core runtime 2.2/3.1 and .Net Framework 4.5.2+.
+Command-line tool is compatible with .net runtime 5.0, .net Core runtime 2.1/3.1 and .net Framework 4.5.2+.

 ### PowerShell, from gallery